Boat Hitchhiking: How to get a ride on a sailboat

 - Exploit your skills.
-Captains know how to sail and now a days most boats have automatic navigation so they aren’t looking for sailing superstars.
+Captains know how to sail and many boats have automatic navigation so they aren’t looking for sailing superstars.
 They are looking for someone who is friendly, polite, willing to help with tasks and to cover the night watch.
 Most people fall into this category so what will set you apart?
 Your skills of course.
 Do you cook?
 Speak other languages?
 Know fun card games?
 Put that in your note and work your skills!

 Read one captain’s perspective on hitchhikers.
 It’s a rant letting off some steam on hitchhikers however they do make some points worth considering while searching for a boat.
 Also, after the rant they have a section on how to increase your chances of catching a ride.

 This represents one extreme of type of captain, they clearly don’t want crew.
 To see the other side of the spectrum read Antonio’s post on our experience boat hitchhiking.